VP Pence praises members of black churches torched by arson

 "No one should ever fear for their safety in a house of worship, anywhere in this country, anywhere in the world.
 Attacks on communities of faith must stop," he said as the parishioners around him said "amen."

-The first blaze to hit this area about 60 miles west of Louisiana's capital city of Baton Rouge happened at the St. Mary Baptist Church on March 26 in Port Barre, just outside of Opelousas.
+The first blaze to hit this area about 60 miles (97 kilometers) west of Louisiana's capital city of Baton Rouge happened at the St. Mary Baptist Church on March 26 in Port Barre, just outside of Opelousas.
 Days later, the Greater Union Baptist Church and Mount Pleasant Baptist Church in Opelousas were burned.
 Each was more than 100 years old.

-Pence said he came Friday to show the parishioners and church leaders that the country was supporting them and had been inspired by the way they met the destruction of their houses of worship with courage and resilience, pointing out the forgiveness offered to the man accused of setting the blazes.
+Pence said he came Friday to show the parishioners and their church leaders that the country was supporting them and had been inspired by the way they met the destruction of their houses of worship with courage and resilience, pointing out the forgiveness offered to the man accused of setting the blazes.

 "What happened here at Mt.
 Pleasant, at Greater Union, at St. Mary's was evil but these communities of faith have overcome evil with good," he said.